ADVANCED CATARACT SURGERY

 Of course, other events can cause cataracts to progress more quickly or in a younger patient, including a congenital condition, an injury or trauma, other eye surgery, topical steroid usage, and sun exposure, to name a few.
-In our office, Dr. Singh has over two decades of experience with cataract surgery, and he currently operates with the latest technology and appreciates renowned outstanding results.
+In our office, Dr. Singh has decades of experience with cataract surgery, and currently operate with the latest technology with renowned outstanding results.

 Because Dr. Singh is a corneal specialist in addition to being an accomplished cataract surgeon, he has uniquely qualified expertise and abilities when performing careful, and even modified, cataract surgery for patients who have corneal pathology in addition to needing cataracts removed.
 For instance, Dr. Singh has significant experience performing cataract surgery behind any type of corneal transplant, or for patients with other corneal pathology (i.e., keratoconus, pterygium, Fuch's dystrophy, etc.) or those who have had previous corneal surgeries (LASIK, PRK, RK, etc.) or planning for those who may need corneal surgery in the future (Fuch's patients).

 Cataract surgery is a painless procedure performed in the outpatient operating room under "twilight" intravenous sedation.
 In addition to the IV sedative, cataract surgeons also use topical (eye drop) anesthetic; furthermore, Dr. Singh is a unique surgeon because he also believes in injecting a local nerve block to numb the entire region before surgery.
 This is performed because Dr. Singh strongly believes in complete patient comfort as a top priority during and after surgery.